Predator: Hunting Grounds

-Predator: Hunting Grounds is a 2020 multiplayer game developed by IllFonic and originally published by Sony Interactive Entertainment.
-The game is part of the Predator franchise, featuring Arnold Schwarzenegger reprising his role as Alan "Dutch" Schaefer (Predator), Alice Braga reprising her role as Isabelle (Predators), and Jake Busey reprising his role as Sean Keyes (The Predator).
+Predator: Hunting Grounds is a 2020 asymmetrical shooter game developed by IllFonic and originally published by Sony Interactive Entertainment.
+The game is part of the Predator franchise.
 Set in the remote jungles of the world, it tasks a team of four elite operatives with completing paramilitary operations before a single Predator can find and eliminate them.
+IllFonic assumed publishing duties on March 2024.

-Predator: Hunting Grounds was the first Predator video game in a decade, following the Predators-themed mobile games from Angry Mob and Gameloft released in 2010, and the first full title for consoles since 2005's Predator: Concrete Jungle (although several other games featuring the Yautja were released in the interim).
+Predator: Hunting Grounds was the first Predator video game since the 2010 mobile game Predators and the first title for consoles since 2005's Predator: Concrete Jungle.

+Arnold Schwarzenegger reprised his role as Alan "Dutch" Schaefer from Predator, Alice Braga reprised her role as Isabelle from Predators, and Jake Busey reprised his role as Sean Keyes from The Predator.

 Predator: Hunting Grounds was released for PlayStation 4 and Windows on April 24, 2020.
 Upon release, the game received mixed reviews from critics.
 PlayStation 5 and Xbox Series X/S ports were released on October 1, 2024.